 Privacy Office: 416-344-5323

-If we are still unable to resolve your concerns about how your personal information has been handled, you may contact the Information and Privacy Commissioner of Ontario.
+If you are still concerned about how your personal information has been handled, you may contact the Information and Privacy Commissioner of Ontario.

 When visiting our website or submitting information through our electronic channels